How much of the past matters? Using dynamic survival models for the monitoring of potassium in heart failure patients using electronic health records: Application

 \subsubsection{Mixed Landmark}

 The factors which are known to influence potassium are age, sex, Chronic Kidney Disease and heart failure progression.
-For this reason, these variables, measured at baseline, were used as covariates in the linear mixed model (Table \ref{table4}) for potassium.
-Specifically, from the estimates of the fixed coefficients it seems that males have a higher mean potassium values, C.K.D seems to increase mean potassium values whereas an N.Y.H.A. class above 2 is associated with lower potassium values.
-There is also a significant effect of time.
-To display the effect of both the fixed and random effect of time, in Fig.\ref{fig2} the predicted mean trajectories are shown for the same sample of 50 subjects previously displayed.
-Regardless of the spline with four degree of freedom used for the effect of time, the predicted trajectories from the linear mixed model appear to be flatter than the observed ones.
+For this reason, these variables, measured at baseline, were used as covariates in the linear mixed model for potassium.
+The estimates of the fixed coefficients show that males have a higher mean potassium value, C.K.D increases the mean potassium values, whereas an N.Y.H.A. class above 2 is associated with lower potassium values.
+The degrees of freedom for the spline transform of time were selected using the AIC.
+The model with a spline with 9 degrees of freedom was selected.
+The complete list of the estimates of the linear effect model is reported in the Appendix.
 The results of the mixed landmark model are reported in \ref{table5}.
-The estimates for the fixed covariates are consistent from the results of the previous model.
-However, the individual mean value of potassium estimated at the landmark point is not significantly associated with the survival endpoint.
-As shown in Fig.\ref{fig4}, for different ranges of the individual mean potassium trajectory there is no u-shape but only a flat line.
+The estimates for the fixed covariates are consistent with the results of the previous model.
+Moreover, as shown in Fig.\ref{fig4}, the relative risk has an u-shape relationship with different values of the individual mean potassium trajectory.